MrInspection/pushups/README.md

+# Push-up Tracker

+This is the beginning of a push up tracker.

-BEFORE RUNNING THE PROJECT ON ANYTHING:
+**BEFORE RUNNING THE PROJECT ON ANYTHING**:

 INSTALL THE FOLLOWING: